trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/deploying-contract.md

 Here are steps for the Temple wallet:

 1. Copy the address of the contract.
+You can use the command `octez-client list known contracts` to print the addresses of contracts that the Octez client knows about.

 1. Open the Temple wallet and sign in.